openstack/openstack-manuals/doc/networking-guide/source/config-ipv6.rst

      - Result
    * - DHCPv6-stateless
      - DHCPv6-stateless
-     - Address and optional information using neutron router and DHCP implementation respectively.
+     - Addresses are assigned through RAs (see SLAAC above) and optional information is delivered through DHCPv6.
    * - DHCPv6-stateful
      - DHCPv6-stateful
      - Addresses and optional information are assigned using DHCPv6.

 Setting DHCPv6-stateless for ``ipv6_ra_mode`` configures the neutron router with radvd agent to send RAs.
-The table below captures the values set for the address configuration flags in the RA packet in this scenario.
+The list below captures the values set for the address configuration flags in the RA packet in this scenario.
 Similarly, setting DHCPv6-stateless for ``ipv6_address_mode`` configures neutron DHCP implementation to provide